 Ten days have passed since GANTAN (元旦), New Years Day.
-The round mochi rice cakes, which have been set in the family’s Shinto altar (kami-dana), in the alcove (toko-no-ma) of the Japanese style tatami room, or these days, on a book shelf, dresser, or counter-top, have become hard and dried out, cracked, and maybe even, if you check underneath, moldy.
-After all this time, it has also been believed that they have also been able to absorb plenty of LIFE ENERGY from the Toshi-Gami-Sama (the God of the New Year) to whom these Kagami-Mochi were offered.
+The round mochi rice cakes, which have been set in the family’s Shinto altar (kami-dana), in the alcove (toko-no-ma) of the Japanese style tatami room, or these days, on a book shelf, dresser, or counter-top, have become hard and dried out, cracked, and maybe even, if you check underneath, a little moldy.
+After all this time, (according to traditional beliefs) it has also been able to absorb plenty of LIFE ENERGY from the Toshi-Gami-Sama (the God of the New Year) to whom these Kagami-Mochi were offered.
 It is traditionally believed that this energy can be transferred to anyone who ingests these Mirror Rice-Cakes (as literally translated).
-These days, however, most Japanese who keep the tradition of breaking up these flattish, round mochi cakes by hand or with a mallet, and eating them in O-zoni (soup), or O-Shiruko/Zenzai ( hot, sweet, azuki bean soups) do so out of tradition, and because it is fun and delicious.
+These days, however, most Japanese who keep the old custom of breaking up these flattish, round mochi cakes by hand or with a mallet, and eating them in O-zoni (soup), or O-Shiruko/Zenzai ( hot, sweet, azuki bean soups) do so out of tradition, and because it is delicious and fun.

-Looking closely at this custom also sheds some light on Japanese culture and more importantly, traditional ways of thinking.
+Looking closely at this custom helps shed some light on Japanese culture and traditional ways of thinking.

-These days, the 11th of January has become the standard day on which to do Kagami-Biraki, which translated directly means OPENING THE MIRRORS, though, depending on the region, neighborhood, or household, this event can take place on any day in mid-January (in my neighborhood the mochi is eaten on the 16 of January).
+These days, the 11th of January has become the standard day on which to do Kagami-Biraki, which translated directly means OPENING THE MIRRORS, though, depending on the region, neighborhood, or household, this event can take place on any day in mid-January (in my old neighborhood, Hojo, the mochi is eaten on the 16 of January!).
 In fact, originally, the mochi-breaking ceremony was held on the 20th day of the 1st month, until the third Tokugawa Shogun, Iemitsu, passed away on that date, and the day was changed to the 11th.

 The reason the hard mochi is broken and not cut is that the SAMURAI avoided using the word CUT, as well as the symbolic action of cutting, especially around New Year’s.
 Thus a knife is not used, And, even though the Kagami-Mochi is BROKEN, the word WARU (割る), to break, was also avoided (the SAMURAI did their best to avoid being cut or broken!).
 Instead, an IMI KOTOBA (忌み言葉), a euphemism, is used: hiraku (開く) to open.
 And thus this custom came to be known as KAGAMI-BIRAKI (鏡開き) the OPENING OF MIRRORS, which sounds very auspicious.